The High Public Cost of Low Wages

 Child Care Subsidies and Working Families

 This report does not include all of the public assistance programs supported by federal and state dollars, because the data available on these other programs does not allow for the type of analysis we utilized.
 The largest programs not examined are those that provide funding for child care subsidies to low-income families.
-In 2013, total child care funding included: $1.1 billion in federal TANF funds spent directly on child care $2.5 billion in additional state TANF Maintenance of Effort (MOE) $7.7 billion in state and federal Child Care and Development Block Grant (CCDBG) funds11 Child care funding is overwhelmingly expended on working families.
-A 2014 Urban Institute study found that at least 83 percent of families receiving child care subsidies have a member of the family that works.12 Only a fraction of those eligible for child care subsidies currently receive them.
+In 2013, total child care funding included: $1.1 billion in federal TANF funds spent directly on child care $2.5 billion in additional state TANF Maintenance of Effort (MOE) $7.7 billion in state and federal Child Care and Development Block Grant (CCDBG) funds Child care funding is overwhelmingly expended on working families.
+A 2014 Urban Institute study found that at least 83 percent of families receiving child care subsidies have a member of the family that works.
+Only a fraction of those eligible for child care subsidies currently receive them.
 According to a U.S. Department of Health and Human Service analysis of 2011 data,13 among children eligible under federal rules only 17 percent received subsidized care, and among children eligible under state rules just 29 percent received subsidized care.
 Increasing wages would allow for a broader distribution of the available funding across families in need of assistance.

 When jobs don’t pay enough, workers turn to public assistance in order to meet their basic needs.
 These programs provide vital support to millions of working families whose employers pay less than a liveable wage.
 At both the state and federal levels, more than half of total spending on the public assistance programs analyzed in this report—Medicaid/CHIP, TANF, EITC, and food stamps—goes to working families.